-5.1.1 Monitoring and review of the Travel Plan will be organised by the TPC.
-Monitoring is important in order to understand if the proposed objectives and targets have been met.

-5.2 Travel Surveys

-- 5.2.1 The objective of the monitoring process is to regularly assess the resident travel patterns and identify if any elements of the Travel Plan may need to be changed or if further marketing initiatives are required.
-The monitoring will also assess the success of achieving the headline targets. - 5.2.2 An Automatic Traffic Count (ATC) survey will be undertaken at the vehicular access within one year of the first occupation of the dwellings in order to assess the vehicle trip generation from the site. - 5.2.3 A resident questionnaire survey will also be undertaken alongside the ATC survey, one year after the first occupation.
-The surveys will cover the following areas: - Where residents work; - Travel patterns; - Duration of travel; - Any barriers to particular types of travel; - Residents who are most willing to change their travel habits; and - The popularity of the various incentives and measures that staff may consider to change their methods of transport. - 5.2.4 The first surveys will be used to refine the measures that are being promoted in response to the performance against the mode share targets to help ensure that the 10% reduction in single occupancy car trips is achieved within the lifetime of the Travel Plan. - 5.2.5 The surveys will be repeated in years three and five following the baseline travel surveys.
+- 5 Monitoring - 5.1 Introduction - 5.1.1 Monitoring and review of the Travel Plan will be organised by the TPC.
+Monitoring is important to understand if the proposed objectives and targets have been met. - 5.2 Travel Plan Fee - 5.2.1 Guidance from Somerset County Council explains that to enable the LHA to monitor the progress of Full Travel Plans over the life of the development, applicants are required to pay a Travel Plan Fee where an appropriate legal agreement is being used to secure highways and/or travel plan measures. - 5.2.2 The LHA has stated that the Travel Plan fee due for this development is £2,000+VAT. - 5.3 Travel Surveys - 5.3.1 The objective of the monitoring process is to regularly assess the resident travel patterns and identify if any elements of the Travel Plan may need to be changed or if further marketing initiatives are required.
+The monitoring will also assess the success of achieving the headline targets. - 5.3.2 An Automatic Traffic Count (ATC) survey will be undertaken at the vehicular access within one year of the first occupation of the dwellings in order to assess the vehicle trip generation from the site. - 5.3.3 A resident questionnaire survey will also be undertaken alongside the ATC survey, one year after the first occupation.
+The surveys will cover the following areas: - Where residents work; - Travel patterns; - Duration of travel; - Any barriers to particular types of travel; - Residents who are most willing to change their travel habits; and - The popularity of the various incentives and measures that staff may consider to change their methods of transport. - 5.3.4 The first surveys will be used to refine the measures that are being promoted in response to the performance against the mode share targets to help ensure that the 10% reduction in single occupancy car trips is achieved within the lifetime of the Travel Plan. - 5.3.5 The surveys will be repeated in years three and five following the baseline travel surveys.

-6 Implementation
+- 6 Implementation

+- 6.1 Introduction

-6.1.1 This section summarises the implementation framework of the Travel Plan.
+- 6.1.1 This section summarises the implementation framework of the Travel Plan.

-6.2 Framework
+- 6.2 Framework

-6.2.1 The TPC will be appointed three months before the first occupation at the development, in order to commence the initial Travel Plan measures in time for the first occupations.
-Table 3 provides an initial framework for implementation of the measures.
+- 6.2.1 The TPC will be appointed three months before the first occupation at the development, in order to commence the initial Travel Plan measures in time for the first occupations.
+Table 5 provides an initial framework for implementation of the measures.